cartesi/pos-dlib/README.md

 # Block Selector

-The Block Selector contract manages the selection of an address every `targetInterval` seconds according to the weighted random selection [described above](#selection-process).
+The Block Selector contract manages the selection of an address every `targetInterval` blocks according to the weighted random selection [described above](#selection-process).

 When the function `produceBlock()` is called, the contract check if the address sent as a parameter fits the current random weighted selection and, if it does, declares a block as produced by returning true.
-Every time a block is deemed produced, the private function `_blockProduced` is called, storing the address of the producer and starting a new selection proccess with an updated difficulty.
+Every time a block is deemed produced, the private function `_blockProduced` is called, storing the address of the producer and starting a new selection process with an updated difficulty.

 The new difficulty is defined by the `getNewDifficulty` method, which takes into account the difference between the target interval and the actual interval and adjusts the difficulty based on the `adjustmentParam`, defined on the `instantiate` function.